 - DWI education classes.

-If an on-duty firefighter or emergency medical services personnel are injured, the felony penalties are more severe.
+If an on-duty firefighter or emergency medical services personnel is injured, the felony penalties are more severe.
 These penalties include a prison sentence of 2-20 years and a fine of up to $10,000.
 These penalties may also apply if the bodily injury results in traumatic brain injury and a consistent vegetative state.

 If an on-duty judge or peace officer is the victim, the penalties are a prison sentence of 5-99 years and a fine of up to $10,000.